Do you love to travel? Do you want to travel more? Are you traveling with a chronic illness?

 Prior to COVID-19, I traveled 170+ days/yr. every year for the last several years.
 Since then, my travel dates have slowed down internationally, but are still very active domestically.

-I’ve found that there is a way to keep my health in mind while enjoy myself on a new trip at the same time!
+I’ve found that there is a way to keep my health in mind while enjoying myself on a new trip at the same time!

 And so, my beautiful friends…